 Clarification regarding a similar use case from the Sector Handbook:

 TypeOfInformation: “2” instead of “4”.
-Reason: the Sector Handbook describes the sending of a PR in its final version and not the exchange of PR information with other involved RA(s) for harmonisation purposes.
+Reason: the Sector Handbook describes the submission of a PR in its final version and not the exchange of PR information with other involved RA(s) for harmonisation purposes.
 The preparation is finalised by the RA but may still be affected by border location changes done by neighbouring RA(s) in their own PR(s).

 5.1.7 Path request finalisation by an Involved Applicant / NPR, LPR, AHPR